About Us

 Mark enjoys working at Sobriety First because he feels closer to his coworkers than some of his family members.
 He feels everyone has a great attitude and lives with integrity.
 And of course, he loves the laughter.
 We enjoy him for his passion and his willingness to share it.

-Jessica is a person in long term recovery and what that means to her is that she has not found it necessary to use a mood-altering substance since 11/18/2021.
-Since then, she has challenged herself consistently and pushes herself outside of her comfort zone.
-Getting to jump out of an airplane with her sponsor and attending a World Convention of Narcotics Anonymous with a friend are her biggest adventures so far!
+Adam is a person in long term recovery and what that means to him is that he has not found it necessary to use a mood-altering substance since 1/3/2024.
+Since then, he has challenged himself consistently and pushes himself outside of his comfort zone.
+Recovery is his biggest adventure!

-Jessica says helping others in their recovery is a privilege.
-She finds working in the recovery field one of the many things that are necessary for her to maintain her sobriety.
-She enjoys the one-on-one time with clients but also sits in during group to provide connection and advocacy.
-She says the most motivating part of the work she does is taking clients to weekend events.
-For her, it was a big part of learning how to have fun sober, and she enjoys teaching clients how to get out of their comfort zones too!
+Adam says helping others in their recovery is a privilege.
+He finds working in the recovery field one of the many things that are necessary for him to maintain his sobriety.
+He enjoys the one-on-one time with clients but also enjoys being in the middle of the fun at recovery events.
+He often shares about the fun and meaningful experiences he has had through these recovery events.
+For him, it was a big part of his recovery to learn how to have fun sober, and now he enjoys teaching clients how to get out of their comfort zones too!

 Join Our Team